Flight-Lab/View-Assist/View Assist Community Extras/VAX Device Control/readme.md

 > ## **This is an edited version of Dinki's View Assist Device Control Automation.
 This version includes community made features and is __not__ supported by Dinki and the View Assist team.**

 > [!IMPORTANT]
-> Most of the new features REQUIRE mediaplayer_device and musicplayer_device to use separate media_player entities.
-These media players should be stable, remain available, and display reliable state changes between idle & playing.
-Some features rely on using media_player state change as trigger.
+> Most of the extra features REQUIRE mediaplayer_device and musicplayer_device to use separate media_player entities.
+These features rely on using media_player state change as trigger, so the media players should be stable, remain available, and display reliable state changes between idle & playing.

 ## Recommended Media Players:
 * **musicplayer_device:** [Snapcast](https://play.google.com/store/apps/details?id=de.badaix.snapcast&hl=en_US) (only exposed by Music Assistant) **FREE**